Kong/lua-resty-worker-events/README.markdown

 unregister
 ----------
-`syntax: events.unregister(callback)`
+`syntax: events.unregister(callback, source, event1, event2, ...)`

 Will unregister the callback function and prevent it from receiving further events.
+The parameters work exactly the same as with [register](#register).

 The return value will be `true` if it was removed, `false` if it was not in the handlers list, or it will throw an error if `callback` is not a function value.